aseem-keyal/aseemsDB-deploy/README.md

 4. Run `docker-compose -f dev.yml up`
 5. Run `docker exec -it aseemsdb recollindex` in order to run the initial recoll index operation.
 Once this completes, you can CTRL+D or `exit` out of the container
 6. Open `localhost:8080` in your browser and the app folder inside your cloned aseemsDB repo in your text editor/IDE of choice

-7. Edits to the aseemsDB source code should auto-reload the uvicorn server and be reflected
+Edits to the aseemsDB source code should auto-reload the uvicorn server and be reflected in the running app.

 ## Steps to run aseemsDB in production (with nginx serving static files, metrics, and S3 backups)
 1. Clone this repo on your server